Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

 It is also noteworthy that the nonlinear response is smaller on the underdoped side as compared to their overdoped counterparts for similar $T_c$.
 This makes it unlikely that the physics of the pseudogap state is contributing significantly to the nonlinear response.
 For example, the observation of an anomalous Nernst effect~\cite{wang2006nernst} in the normal state of the cuprates has been attributed to vortex excitations.
 While such an interpretation is not definitive~\cite{behnia2009nernst}, the smaller anomalous THz nonlinearity in the underdoped regime likely rules out correlations with the anomalous Nernst effect.

-Even in the case that the nonlinearity is caused by essentially normal state effects, the correlation with superconductivity may be explained by the fact that the normal state correlations that are important for superconductivity, may be the same as those that cause large THz nonlinearity.
-For instance, Ref.~\cite{cooper_anomalous_2009} has emphasized that the resistivity extrapolated to zero-field assuming a quadratic field dependence of the magnetoresistance implies that the $T$-linear regime grows wider e.g. ``fans out" with decreasing temperature.
+On balance of the various mechanisms, the totality of the data would appear to favor the explanation that the large nonlinearity arises from strong normal state inelastic scattering, but explicit calculations and more investigation needs to be done.
+Even in the case that the nonlinearity is caused by essentially normal state physics, the correlation of the effect with superconductivity may be explained by the fact that the normal state correlations that are important for superconductivity may be the same as those that cause large THz nonlinearity.
+For instance, Ref. \cite{cooper_anomalous_2009} has emphasized that the resistivity extrapolated to zero-field assuming a quadratic field dependence of the magnetoresistance implies that the $T$-linear regime grows wider and ``fans out" with decreasing temperature.
 This expansion of the $T$-linear region at low temperatures coincides with the superconducting dome at low temperatures and the region of superconductivity fluctuations above $T_c$.
-Such behavior contrasts with what is expected in other nominally quantum critical systems~\cite{custers2003break,paglione2003field}, where a V-shaped region of transport anomalies might be expected.
-In a decomposition of the resistivity where different resistive contributions are added, the coefficient of the $T$-linear resistivity scales with the superconducting transition temperature $T_c$ going to zero near the edge of the superconducting dome on the overdoped side.
+Such behavior contrasts with what is expected in other nominally quantum critical systems \cite{custers2003break,paglione2003field}, where a V-shaped region of transport anomalies might be expected.
+In a decomposition of the resistivity where different resistive contributions are added, the coefficient of the $T$-linear resistivity scales with $T_c$ going to zero near the edge of the superconducting dome on the overdoped side.
 This may imply that the interaction causing anomalous energy-dependent scattering could also cause superconducting pairing.
-Irrespective of the precise form of the resistivity, the tendency for resistivity to increase at rates faster than T$^2$ will give increased nonlinearity as discussed in Ref.~\cite{kryhin2024strong}.
+Irrespective of the precise form of the resistivity, the tendency for resistivity to increase at rates faster than T$^2$ will give increased nonlinearity as discussed in Ref. \cite{kryhin2024strong}.

-Qualitatively similar effects have also been observed in thin films of nearly optimally doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi2212) (T$_c \approx$ 80K) (see Appendices), where we also observe large non-linear response at low temperatures which smoothly evolve with increasing temperature without any discontinuity at $T_c$.
+Qualitatively similar effects have also been observed in thin films of nearly optimally doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi2212) ($T_c \approx$ 80K) (see \textit{Supplementary Information}), where we also observe large nonlinear response at low temperatures which smoothly evolve with increasing temperature without any discontinuity at $T_c$.
 This indicates that the present observations are generic to the cuprates and not specifically related to LSCO.
-Additional experiments on the Bi2212 films across the doping range are underway.

-\section{Experimental results on relaxation rates}
+\subsection{Experimental results on relaxation rates}